cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

 for this.

-Start by downloading the PDF document with University of Missouri personnel information for the 2011 - 2012 year.
+Start by downloading the PDF document with University of Missouri personnel information for the 2011 - 2012 year, the latest available data at the time of this writing.

     $ wget http://www.sos.mo.gov/BlueBook/2011-2012/10_Personnel.pdf#personnel